ashleydavis/nodejs-chart-rendering-example/README.md

     npm install -g c3-chart-maker

+Now clone or download this repo so you have a local copy.

 ## Generate charts

-Run the batch file to generate the example charts:
+Change directory into your local copy of this repo and run the batch file to generate the two example charts:

     gen-charts.bat